-The cost for Summer Orientation during 2013 was $55 for the student and Summer 2014 should be comparable.
+The cost for Summer Orientation 2014 is $55 for the student.
 This fee includes campus accommodations, three meals in Pickard Commons, program materials, entertainment and refreshments for new students.
-Family members may be added at a cost of $25 each.
+Family members and guests may be added at a cost of $25 each.

 Frequently Asked Questions

 Where do I check in for Summer Orientation?

 When you arrive in Ripon, go directly to the Evans Admission Center.
 You may check in any time between noon and 1 p.m.
 If you don’t get a chance to move in to your room, you may do so after dinner on the first day.